 The common variety of fridge poetry magnets consist of a large collection of magnets labelled with words which can be rearranged into lines of poetry.
 Fridge poetry magnets are generally seen as static expressive devices.

-Smart Fridge Poetry Magnets are an extension of their predecessors that distinguish themselves from their analogue counterparts by being able to individually access large dictionaries of words, select words based on the content of neighbouring magnets and learn a basic sense of grammar through user interactions.
+Smart Fridge Poetry Magnets are an extension of their predecessors that distinguish themselves from their analogue counterparts by being able to individually access large dictionaries of words, no rx select words based on the content of neighbouring magnets and learn a basic sense of grammar through user interactions.

 Each magnet has a lexicon of words and their associated parts of speech (POS), words defined in relation to their grammatical function.
 Nouns, verbs, adjectives, pronouns, and adverbs are all parts of speech.

 Magnets learn through positive interactions what parts of speech are preferred neighbours.
 The desired outcome of this is to explore the possibility of an emergent abstract poetry, as well as a whimsical, playful approach to agent-based learning.

 The flow of interaction is as follows:

 – The user selects a magnet and places it on the fridge.

 – The magnet communicates with its neighbours and finds out what POS they are.

 – If the user leaves the magnet on the board, it learns that its left and right neighbours’ POS are valid with respect to its own POS.